 Exception: Light reduction controls are not required in daylight zones with daylight responsive controls complying with Section C405.2.4.

-C405.2.3 Manual controls. manual controls for lights shall comply with the following:
+C405.2.3 Manual controls.
+Where required by this code, manual controls for lights shall comply with the following:

-shall be readily accessible to occupants.
+They shall be in a location with ready access to occupants.

-shall be located where the controlled lights are visible, or shall identify the area served by the lights and indicate their status.
+They shall be located where the controlled lights are visible, or shall identify the area served by the lights and indicate their status.

 C405.2.4 Daylight responsive controls.
 Daylight responsive controls complying with Section C405.2.4.1 shall be provided to control the lighting within daylight zones in the following spaces:

-Sidelight daylight zones as defined in Section C405.2.4.2 with more than two general lighting fixtures within the primary and secondary sidelight daylight zones.
+Sidelit zones as defined in Section C405.2.4.2 with more than two general lighting fixtures within the primary and secondary sidelight daylight zones.

-Toplight daylight zones as defined in Section C405.2.4.3 with more than two general lighting fixtures within the daylight zone.
+Toplit zones as defined in Section C405.2.4.3 with more than two general lighting fixtures within the daylight zone.

 Exception: Daylight responsive controls are not required for the following: